pisyntor/PhenoLeaf-TS/README.md

   <img src="assets/img/fig1.png" width="88%">
 </p>

-We built PhenoLeaf-TS because we kept running into the same gap: there was no dataset that follows the *same* leaves through time with consistent identities, at a scale large enough to benchmark modern vision models.
-So we collected one — **17,082** top-down RGB images of **21** *Arabidopsis* genotypes (**318** plant replicates), and hand-annotated every leaf with a colour from a fixed 31-colour palette that stays attached to that leaf for its entire life in the sequence.
+PhenoLeaf-TS addresses a key gap in plant phenotyping: the lack of a large-scale dataset that follows individual leaves over time while preserving their identities across image sequences, enabling reliable benchmarking of modern computer vision models.
+So we collected one — **17,082** top-down RGB images of **21** *Arabidopsis* genotypes(**318** plant replicates), and hand-annotated every leaf with a colour from a fixed 31-colour palette that stays attached to that leaf for its entire life in the sequence.
 That single design choice lets you evaluate segmentation, tracking, and growth stage in one place, and tracking can be scored directly against the colours with no Hungarian matching step.

 The dataset accompanies our ECCV 2026 paper.
 This repo is the toolkit that goes with it — grab the data, load a model, and evaluate.